tomwhite/hellbender/spark.md

 ### Adjusting the Number of Executors and Memory Settings

 For pipelines running on large datasets (such as typical BAM files), you will need to adjust the number of Spark executors and the amount of memory that each executor uses.
-For example, the following runs a pipeline on 24 executors each with two cores and 4GB of memory:
+For example, the following runs a pipeline on 100 executors each with one core and 3GB of memory:

 ```bash
 NAMENODE=<hostname of the HDFS namenode>